 Finally, it could provide researchers in universities with new tools to understand a changing world and new ways to share their findings with others, to maximise the impact and efficiency of their research.

-Big data makes all this possible: used wisely, it can unlock the door to a more personalised learning experience which will motivate young people to study and better equip them for life beyond the classroom, helping to ensure Europe has a workforce with the skills required to succeed in today’s highly competitive globalised economy.
+Big data makes all this possible: used wisely, it can unlock the door to a more personalised learning experience that will motivate young people to study and better equip them for life beyond the classroom, helping to ensure Europe has a workforce with the skills required to succeed in today’s highly competitive globalised economy.

-However, Europe - as with elsewhere in the world - will not be able to capitalise fully on this potential without taking action to address a range of issues.
+However, Europe – like elsewhere in the world – will not be able to capitalise fully on this potential without taking action to address a range of issues.
 Skills must be acquired to harness the power of big data; technologies and infrastructure developed to collect, store, share and analyse it; and policies agreed to address concerns surrounding privacy and security, and the potentially dehumanising impact of big data on education.